kubernetes/kubernetes/docs/design/persistent-storage.md

 Two new API kinds:

-A `PersistentVolume` is created by a cluster admin and is a piece of persistent storage exposed as a volume.
+A `PersistentVolume` (PV) is a storage resource provisioned by an administrator.
 It is analogous to a node.

-A `PersistentVolumeClaim` is a user's request for a persistent volume to use in a pod.
+A `PersistentVolumeClaim` (PVC) is a user's request for a persistent volume to use in a pod.
 It is analogous to a pod.

 One new system component:

-`PersistentVolumeManager` watches for new volumes to manage in the system, analogous to the node controller.
-The volume manager also watches for claims by users and binds them to available volumes.
-This component is a singleton that manages all persistent volumes in the cluster.
+`PersistentVolumeManager` is a singleton running in master that manages all PVs in the system, analogous to the node controller.
+The volume manager watches the API for newly created volumes to manage.
+The manager also watches for claims by users and binds them to available volumes.

+One new volume:

+`PersistentVolumeClaimVolumeSource` references the user's PVC in the same namespace.
+This volume finds the bound PV and mounts that volume for the pod.
+A `PersistentVolumeClaimVolumeSource` is, essentially, a wrapper around another type of volume that is owned by someone else (the system).

 Kubernetes makes no guarantees at runtime that the underlying storage exists or is available.
 High availability is left to the storage provider.